 Some purchases come with additional protections under the Consumer Contracts Regulations 2013.
 This legislation applies to most goods and services bought at a distance, such as through websites or over the phone.

-One of the key protections is the 14-day cooling-off period, which allows you to cancel your order for any reason and receive a full refund, including standard delivery costs.
-This right starts the moment you place your order and extends 14 days from when you receive the goods.
+This right begins the moment you place your order and continues for 14 days after you receive the goods.
 However, some exceptions apply, and custom-made items, perishable goods, and downloaded digital content are generally excluded.

 Caveats and exceptions